Project managers manage the planning, resourcing, scheduling and administration of projects to deliver them on time and within budget.

 - work in a project team

-- work in an area of specialisation, such as ICT
+- work in an specialist area such as engineering, construction or ICT

 Find out more about training